adaptlearning/documentation/01_cross_workstream/style_guide.md

 ## Comments
 Try to write your code so that it doesn't require comments, only using them when further explanation is needed.
-Comments like this should be avoided at all costs!
+Comments like the following should be avoided at all costs!
 ```js
 // Check if the session is valid
 var isSessionValid = (session.expires < Date.now());